ajithvcoder/ajithvcoder/README.md

 - 📄 Know about my experiences [https://in.linkedin.com/in/ajith-kumar-56a89287](https://in.linkedin.com/in/ajith-kumar-56a89287)

 - ⚡ Fun fact **I work on stuffs like changing future and past**

+- This Readme.md was created on 14/11/2020

+- I have contributed extensively in the field of Future computation Science, Nautral Science(System Design of Universe).You can read more about this in my personal website

 <h3 align="left">Connect with me:</h3>
 <p align="left">